-All other part-time, extra-help, and intermittent employees (except rehired annuitants and Reserve Firefighters) participate in the Safe Harbor Retirement Plan.
-Your automatic participation begins upon employment.
-You'll be mailed a Summary Plan Description within 30 days of eligibility for the plan.
-For further information, visit their website (https://hr.ventura.org/benefits/safe-harbor), call (805) 654-2921, or e-mail safe.harbor@ventura.org.
+For further information, visit (https://hr.ventura.org/benefits/safe-harbor), call (805) 654-2921, or e-mail safe.harbor@ventura.org.

-Leave of Absence Program
+Absence Management Program

-The County provides a Leave of Absence Program for all employees.
+The County provides an Absence Management Program (Leave of Absence) for all employees.
 Many program provisions such as length of leave, paid time off, and County contributions toward health benefits are governed by collective bargaining agreements between the County and the group that represents your job title, as well as by legislation such as the Family Medical Leave Act (FMLA), California Family Rights Act (CFRA), and Pregnancy Disability Leave (PDL).
 For more information on these legal entitlements, see Appendix B of this handbook.